tim-barc/ctf_writeups/README.md

 - 🟡 Medium
 - 🔴 Hard

 When it comes to what platform to use, that depends on your interests and skill level.
 For DFIR (digital forensics and incident response) and CTI (cyber threat intelligence) based challenges I highly recommend CyberDefenders, as it provides the most realistic challenges and often requires the use of VMs or a home lab.
 If you are a beginner, TryHackMe is a great place to start, as it often provides a VM or you can always use the AttackBox which comes preinstalled with a bunch of tools.
+Lastly, if you want to learn about and practice security operations, I recommend checking out blue team labs online (BTLO).

 ## Table of Contents
 - [Pentesting](#pentesting)